-Drug-induced diarrhea is loose, watery stools caused by certain medications.
+Drug-induced diarrhea is loose, watery stools that occurs when you take certain medicines.

 Diarrhea associated with medications

-Nearly all medications may cause diarrhea as a side effect.
-The medications listed below, however, are more likely to cause diarrhea.
+Nearly all medicines may cause diarrhea as a side effect.
+The drugs listed below, however, are more likely to cause diarrhea.

 Laxatives are meant to cause diarrhea.

 - They work either by drawing water into the gut or by causing the muscles of the intestines to contract.

 - However, taking too much of a laxative can cause diarrhea that is a problem.

 Antacids that have magnesium in them may also cause diarrhea or make it worse.

 Antibiotics also can produce diarrhea.